Ufton Court: Educational Centre

 Although still owned by the Benyons, Ufton Court is now the home of the Ufton Court Educational Trust.
 This charity provides opportunities for children and young people to explore the historical and environmental world through hands-on experiences.
 They host both day visits and residential courses.
 Many of the rooms are now dormitories and children are encouraged to treat the house as their own.
 Historical courses range from studies of the Iron Age to the Victorian era.
 The site includes a Tudor garden and small Saxon/Medieval/Tudor farm with pigs, goats and chickens to look after.
 In the grounds are a 'Celtic Village,' featuring a reconstructed Iron Age roundhouse, a 'Wheel of the Year' fire circle, a Roman/Saxon palisade and Saxon/Viking ship; as well as the 'Ufton Adventure' woodland centre based around residential cabin accommodation.

 The Ufton Dole

-The Ufton Dole is a distribution of bread and sheets, from a window in the Great Hall of Ufton Court, every Maundy Thursday to the villagers of Ufton Nervet and Padworth.
-Lady Marvyn left money in her will of 1581 for this annual dole.
-Tradition has it that this was to thank the villagers for having helped her return home after becoming lost in the local woods.
-Additionally, a curse is said to have been placed on any lord of the manor who breaks the tradition.
-The distribution is currently undertaken by Richard Benyon MP.
+During Lent every year, the lord of the manor (currently Lord Benyon) distributes bread and sheets from a window in the Great Hall of Ufton Court to the villagers of Ufton Nervet and Padworth.

+Elizabeth Marvyn left the money for the Ufton Dole in her will of 1581, reportedly to thank the villagers for helping her return home after she became lost in the local woods.
+A curse is said to have been placed on any lord of the manor who breaks the tradition.

+During the COVID-19 lockdown in 2020 one loaf was passed through the window in order to ensure the custom's continuity.
+This makes it the country's second longest continuously running dole after the Royal Maundy.